Chart Color Schemes

 Employment

-Leading employment industries among residents include health care & social assistance, education & training, and professional & technical services.
-Manufacturing has limited presence with 4.3% employment compared to the regional average of 7.0%.
-Over the year ending September 2025, employment in Daw Park increased by 3.3%, while labour force increased by 3.4%, leading to a slight rise in unemployment rate by 0.1 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0% and unemployment fall by 0.1 percentage points.
-State-wide, South Australia's employment grew by 1.19% year-on-year as of 25-November 2025, adding 10,710 jobs.
-The state's unemployment rate was 4.0%, favourably comparing to the national average of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Daw Park's employment mix suggests local employment should increase by 7.1% over five years and 14.7% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Leading employment industries included health care & social assistance, education & training, and professional & technical services.
+Manufacturing had limited presence with 4.3% employment compared to the regional average of 7.0%.
+Many residents commuted elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment increased by 3.2%, labour force by 3.3%, raising unemployment by 0.1 percentage points.
+In comparison, Greater Adelaide saw employment grow by 3.0% and unemployment fall by 0.1%.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Daw Park's industry mix suggests local employment growth of 7.1% over five years and 14.7% over ten years, though these are illustrative extrapolations based on national data.

 Frequently Asked Questions - Employment